 - Quickly & accurately set your focus and then change compositions without worrying about refocusing every time you take your finger off the shutter.

-- If you spend a lot of time moving the Flexible Spot between each composition change to hold your focus point over your subject, those days are over.
+- If you spend a lot of time moving the Flexible Spot between each composition change to hold your focus point on your subject, those days are over.

 - Becomes very powerful when combined with Continuous AF for moving subjects – always keep your subject in focus without doing the “half-press” dance.